lyon-fnal/singularity-vm/README.md

 vagrant ssh
 ```

+You may have many virtual machines.
+Vagrant knows which one you want to ssh to by noting which directory you are in.

 ### vagrant ssh options

 If you want to do X forwarding to your Mac (likely) then you will need `vagrant ssh -- -X`.
 If you want to do port forwarding (e.g. the Singularity container runs a web page) then you will need to do ssh tunnelling with something like